Program Evaluation Division

 Human Resources Office

-***Due to the volume of applications received, we are unable to provide information regarding the status of your application over the phone.***
+***Due to the high volume of applications received, we are unable to provide information regarding the status of your application.***

 - The General Assembly offers employees and their eligible family members a comprehensive and valuable benefits program.
 The employees have the opportunity to participate in a variety of benefits which can enrich their quality of life, their health, and their future.
 Benefits include employee health insurance options, standard and supplemental retirement plans, NC Flex (flexible benefits - a variety of high-quality, low cost benefits on a pre-tax basis), paid vacation, sick, community service leave, and more.